AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 </h2>
 <p>

 Welcome to my MLC GitHub page.
 My name is ***Kiet Nguyen Tuan (Ambrose)*** .
-I worte these lines when I was a senior student at ***Hoasen University, Vietnam***.
+I wrote these lines when I was a senior student at ***Hoasen University, Vietnam***.
 Because of special love with Machine Learning, so I have come to this ML Camp hosted at Jeju National University to do my project.
 I also want to meet new friends from other countries.
 It was a experiement I never forget.
 </p>

 <h2>